zawawimanja/HowToDevelop/README.md

 # CodingStory

+LEARN OTHER PEOPLE CODE AND READ THE DOC HOW ITS WORKS

 Coding is a creative art.
 It teach you how to build something from scratch.
 There is a lot of way how to solve the problem.
 It depends on you how you embrace it.